Darlinghurst: History

+The southern end of Taylor Square adjacent to Oxford street.
+The locality is a centre of the city's nightlife, especially for its LGBTQIA+ community with a large rainbow flag and rainbow crossing having been installed in Taylor Square in 2014 and 2019 respectively.
+2026.

+A rainbow crossing celebrating the area's LGBTQIA+ community.
+The crossing sits adjacent to Taylor Square, on the corner of Campbell and Bourke streets, on the border between Surry Hills and Darlinghurst.
+First created in 2019, it was updated in 2024 to include the progress pride flag.

 The area now known as Darlinghurst lies on the traditional lands of Gadigal people.
 They continued to visit and use the place into the 1840s.

 Although close to Sydney, rocky ridges and shallow soil made the area less attractive for the early settlers than other more productive, arable sites and it was not developed by European settlers until the early 19th century.
 Sandstone was quarried there, originally with convict labour, and it continued to be extracted there into the second half of the nineteenth century, using prisoners from the nearby Darlinghurst Gaol.

 In the 19th century, the prominent ridge of Darlinghurst was the site of windmills that made use of the breezes from Sydney Harbour.
 In about 1819, Thomas Clarkson, a merchant, erected a windmill, built of stone with a rotating top, near what is now the intersection of Liverpool and Darley streets.
 Close by, two post mills were built.
 Thomas Hyndes built a fourth mill, close to Caldwell Street.
 The last of the mills, which reportedly stood until around 1873, was the Craigend mill.
 It was near Thomas Mitchell's Craigend villa, on the highest point of the ridge, near what is now the top of Beare's Stairs in Caldwell Street.

 The area was originally known as Eastern Hill and then Henrietta Town, after Governor Lachlan Macquarie's wife, whose second name was Henrietta.
 The loyalties changed with the change of governors and the suburb became Darlinghurst in honour of Eliza Darling, the popular wife of Governor Ralph Darling, during the early 19th century.
 The suffix 'hurst' is derived from the Old English word hyrst, meaning wooded area.